Foreclosure Sales are HELD EVERY MONDAY at the

 weeks on Thursday before sale date.

-Understand your bank may say they need an inside appraisal done, this CAN NOT be
+Understand your bank may say they need an inside appraisal done, this CANNOT be done.

-done.
-So you will need to have your financing in order prior to the sale
+It is recommended, purchasers need to have financing in order prior to the sale

 The bank owns the mortgage on the property, however

-and the bank buys the property so they can put the deed into their name and then
+If the bank buys the property, it is so they can put the deed into their name and then